*Updated October 2022

 Jose Belo repeats that it all boils down to this: “what’s the cost of doing nothing?”
 Data is increasingly valuable, which is why it’s the main target of ransomware attacks.
 So if a company doesn’t protect its data, what does that tell investors?
 What does it tell customers?
 If you don’t protect data, you’re not protecting the company.
 It loses a company its reputation, funding, and perhaps most important of all, the trust of its customers.

 So while cyberattacks happen all the time, what matters is how we prepare for them and how we deal with them.
-If a company does all it can and still gets attacked, it has a good explanation, and people are much more likely to understand and forgive the incident.
+If a company does all it can and still gets attacked, it has a good explanation, so people are much more likely to understand and forgive the incident.

-However, if a company lacks good digital security, gets attacked, and loses - for instance - the personal data of users, there’s no excuse.
+However, if a company lacks good digital security, gets attacked, and loses - for instance - the personal data of its users, there’s no excuse.
 And moreover, how prepared the digital security architecture of a firm is, is the difference between whether they can shrug off an attack like it’s nothing or whether that attack will be lethal to the company.

 [Related Article - How to Find Innovative Cybersecurity Startups]

 But the matter of cybersecurity may soon be a directive rather than a suggestion.
-Belo reveals that governments and supranational organizations like the EU are very much aware of cyber threats, and they are taking action to prevent them through new policies like the NIS2 directive.
+Jose reveals that governments and supranational organizations like the EU are very much aware of cyber threats, and they are taking action to prevent them through new policies like the NIS2 directive.
 In the US, the position of CISO (Chief Information Security Officer) may soon become mandatory.

 Regardless, any company worth its salt should do everything within its power to protect its integrity and the trust of its customers.
 After all, the cost of doing nothing is far too high.